Top 10 Windows 8 tips and tricks

 By default, Search organizes the available Apps by how frequently they are used and then in alphabetical order.
-If you want to keep your favorite app at the top of the Search list, right-click the app and choose Pin.
-Pinning the app will lock it in place regardless of how often it is used.
-If there is an app you don't want (e.g. Finance) you can turn on and off any of the search apps through the PC settings, which is found under the Settings in the Charms.
+To keep your favorite app at the top of the Search list, right-click the app and choose Pin.
+Pinning the app locks it in place regardless of how often it is used.
+If there's an app you don't want (e.g., Finance) it can be turned off through the PC settings, which is found under the Settings in the Charms.

-Bonus tip: The Search is also found through Charms and can also be opened by pressing Windows key + F.
+The Search is found through Charms and can also be opened by pressing Windows key+F.

 Running two apps side by side

-Any app can be pinned to the left or right-hand side of the screen.
-For example, open the People app and then press the Windows Key + . (period) to move that app to the right-hand side of the screen, pressing the same keys again will move it to the left-hand side, and pressing the same keys again makes it full screen.
+Any app can be pinned to the left or right side of the screen.
+For example, open the People app and press the Windows key+. (period) key to move that app to the right side of the screen.
+Pressing the same keys a second time moves it to the left side.
+Pressing the same keys a third time makes it full screen.
 While an app is pinned, any other app or program can be opened and loaded into the available space on the screen.
 For example, in the picture below, we've opened a browser window and have the People app running to monitor our social networks.

-Any open app can also be pinned using your mouse by clicking at the top of the tile and dragging it to the left or right-hand side of the screen.
+Open Apps can also be pinned by clicking the top of the tile and dragging it to the left or right side of the screen.

-Bonus tip: The Desktop can also be pinned to the left or right-hand side of the screen.
+The desktop can also be pinned to the left or right side of the screen.

 Windows 8 Task Manager